On certain star-$K$ variant of a selection principle: Introduction

 \section{Introduction}

 The study of selection principles and corresponding games in set-theoretic topology has a renowned history.
 After the systematic study of selection principles and corresponding games by Scheepers in \cite{coc1} (see also \cite{coc2}), it has acquired considerable importance in becoming one of the most active research fields.
 It has been observed that various topological notions can be defined or characterized in terms of selection principles and associated games.
 Since then the idea of selection principles has been generalized in many ways.
 In \cite{LjSM}, Ko\v{c}inac introduced a generalization of selection principles by defining star selection principles and he mainly investigated star versions of the Menger property \cite{coc1}.
-Readers interested in recent developments of star selection principles may consult the papers \cite{LjSM,LjSM-II,sHR,survey,survey1,SVM,dcna21,dcna22,dcna22-1,dcna22-2} and references therein.
+Readers interested in recent developments of star selection principles may consult the papers \cite{LjSM,BCS,BGM,BM,dcna21,dcna22-1,dcna22-2,SVM,survey,survey1} and references therein.

-Note that one of the most important selection principle is $\Uf(\mathcal{O},\Omega)$, nowadays called the Scheepers property (see \cite{coc1,coc2}).
+Note that one of the most important selection principle is $\Uf(\mathcal{O},\Omega)$, nowadays called the Scheepers property (\cite{coc1,coc2}, see also \cite{FPM} where different terminology is used).
 In general, Scheepers property is stronger than the Menger property and weaker than the Hurewicz property.
 The star variations and weaker forms of the Scheepers property have been recently investigated in \cite{dcna22-2,dcna22-3}.
 In this article we introduce another star variant of the Scheepers property, namely star-$K$-Scheepers property.